Skip to main content Accessibility

 • Further investigation.

-3. The Chair of the panel shall write to the President of the student group informing them of the decision within a reasonable timeframe.
+66. The chair of the panel shall write to the student group / individual informing them of the panel’s decision within a reasonable timeframe.

-2. Where the President (or nominee) of the student group is unsatisfied with the Hearing decision, they may appeal to the CEO on one or more of the following grounds:
+68. Where the student group / individual is unsatisfied with the decision of the Hearing, they may appeal to the CEO on the following grounds, and must include evidence that:

-3. The President (or nominee) must notify the CEO within 10 University working days that they wish to appeal and state the grounds.
+69. The student group / individual must write to the CEO within 5 working days that they wish to appeal and state the grounds for appeal.

-• Amend any penalty imposed by the Hearing within their powers.
+• To amend any penalty imposed by the Hearing within their power.

-3. The CEO shall inform the President of the student group of the appeal decision within a relevant timeframe.
+71. The CEO shall inform the student group / individual of the decision of the appeal within 10 working days of submitting the appeal.

-4. There is no further appeal from the decision of the CEO.
+72. There shall be no appeal available to the student group from the decision of the CEO.

 Byelaw 5: Student Council

-2. The Union shall have a Student Council responsible for Officer accountability, student representation, and agreeing Union policy.
+1. The Union shall have a Student Council that is responsible for the accountability of Officers, representing students and agreeing policy of the Union.

-2. The voting composition of Student Council consists of four caucuses, each holding 25% of the total vote, regardless of the number of representatives in each:
+3. The voting member composition of the Student Council shall consist of four caucuses, each representing 25% of the votes within Student Council, regardless of the number of representatives from each section:

 • Protected Societies Representatives